costs-to-expect/api/README.md

 ## Responses

-* Collections will return an array and 200.
+* Collections will return an array and a 200.
 * Items will return a single object and a 200.
 * Successful POST requests will return a single object and a 201.
 * Successful PATCH requests will return 204.